AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

 After you download a suitable `.blend` Blender file, move it to the `/tmp/rqd/shots` directory.
-The sandbox environment is configured so that both your host machine and the RQD container can both access this directory.
+The sandbox environment is configured so that both your host machine and the RQD container can access the `/tmp/rqd/shots` directory.

+If you're starting CueSubmit and CueGUI in the OpenCue sandbox, you need to set the values of the following environment variables in your Python
+environment:

+        source venv/bin/activate
+        export OL_CONFIG=pyoutline/etc/outline.cfg
+        export CUEBOT_HOSTS=localhost

+If you want to submit a Blender job type in the sandbox environment, then you must also update the CueSubmit configuration:

+1. Copy the example CueSubmit config file:

+        cp cuesubmit/cuesubmit_config.example.yaml sandbox/cuesubmit_config.yaml

+1. Open `sandbox/cuesubmit_config.yaml` in your preferred text editor.

+1. Update the value of `BLENDER_RENDER_CMD` to match the installation location in the RQD container image:

+    ```yaml
+    BLENDER_RENDER_CMD : "/usr/local/blender/blender"
+    ```

+1. Set the value of the following environment variable:

+        export CUESUBMIT_CONFIG_FILE=sandbox/cuesubmit_config.yaml

 To test submitting a Blender job to OpenCue, see [Submitting jobs](/docs/user-guides/submitting-jobs/).